|Nutritional Guidelines (per serving)|

 - Garnish: poppyseeds

-- In a separate bowl, mix eggs, yeast mixture and cold water.
+In a separate bowl, mix eggs, yeast mixture and cold water.
 Add flour alternately with liquid ingredients to first bowl containing the shortening-sugar mixture.
 Mix well.
-Dough will be sticky.
+The dough will be sticky.
 Cover with plastic wrap and refrigerate 5 hours or overnight.